 (5) Ask them what you can do to support them on their healing journey

-Don’t tell them what you think they should do unless they ask.
+DO NOT tell them what you think they should do.
 The needs of each survivor will vary, so please don’t ask them this question unless you are prepared to follow through with their response.
 For some, that may mean knowing that they can bring it up again, as they see fit.
 For others, they may not want to discuss it again.
 No matter what they decide, tell them you will be there for them.

 (6) If you know someone who has experienced some form of trauma, please don’t be afraid to bring the topic up to them